Watson-Personal-Assistant/developer/_content/knowledge/create-condition-function.md

 ---
-title: Create a condition function for the rule
+title: Create a condition function
 weight: 20
 ---
 Create a file `condition.js` for the condition part of the rule.